 - Cilantro: Cilantro is a must for authentic tomatillo salsa.

-- Optional: I add in honey and garlic to round out the flavors.
+- Optional: I add honey and garlic to round out the flavors.
 You can omit one or both of these ingredients, but the flavor is superior when added.

 How to make Tomatillo Salsa

-- Tomatillos need to be husked and rinsed of the waxy residue on their skin before using to prepare salsa.
+- Tomatillos need to be husked and rinsed of the waxy residue on their skin before using to prepare the salsa.
 To husk a tomatillo, you can just peel off the skin and then rinse off the waxy residue on the tomatillo.
-However, the BEST way to husk tomatillos is to quickly drop in boiling water.
+However, the BEST way to husk tomatillos is to quickly drop them in boiling water.
 After a minute, remove the tomatillos and the husk and residue will come right off.